newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/animal-shelter-cds.md

   * 7.30: updated after regina's review

-    * Security measures in place to diversion of the CDS became Security measures in place to prevent loss or theft of the CDS
+    * "Security measures in place to prevent diversion of the CDS" became "Security measures in place to prevent loss or theft of the CDS"
-    * The name and title of all officers and a copy of the corporate or business papers; corporate or business papers became legal and operational documents
+    * **Still working on this one**.
+Asked SME.
+"The name and title of all officers and a copy of the corporate or business papers" became ...
+    * Added additional info to Criminal History Record Information Part 2 -- "CHRI Part 2, including employee names, dates of birth, and email addresses (to be completed right after Part 1 and submitted with your CDS application; form included in application)"
 id: animal-shelter-cds
 filename: animal-shelter-cds
 displayname: animal-shelter-cds